tunerobrainz/PHP-VIT/README.md

 ## Contributing

+You can freely contribute with us on this project as it is open source, you can do that by joining our community: http://www.gdevit.com/f52/phpvit or by contacting us via email: gdevstorm@gmail.com || 2nerobrainz@gmail.com

 ## Requirements, Installation, Configuration & Setup:

-You need a working server with PHP 7.0+ congigured, if you don't have this, [CLICK HERE.](http://www.apachefriends.org/en/xampp.html)) And follow the steps for the necessary installation on your machine.
+You need a working server with PHP 7.0+ configured, if you don't have this, [CLICK HERE.](http://www.apachefriends.org/en/xampp.html)) And follow the steps for the necessary installation on your machine.

 Create a config.php file and setup VIT